yossato/virtualGimbal/README.md

 ## Requirement
 Ubuntu 16.04 or later
-FFMPEG, OpenCV3, boost and some python libraries.
+FFMPEG, OpenCV3, Eigen, boost and some python libraries.

 ## Usage
 See post_processing_software/README.md